When Can I Safely Socialize My Puppy?

 Before the First Vaccine and Deworming

 Before your puppy has been vaccinated, all of their socialization should happen in the home.
-You can still do a lot by bringing different scents into your home, wearing silly costumes around your dog, playing loud movies and music, etc., but it should not be outdoors to prevent your puppy from getting sick.
+You can still do a lot by bringing different scents into your home, wearing silly costumes around your dog, playing loud movies and music, etc. Your own yard can also be a safe space.

 The First Vaccine and Deworming